 CSM's Advisory Fee for providing investment advisory advice is calculated as a percentage of assets under management in the account, payable in advance, on a quarterly or monthly basis depending on the type of program selected.
+Fees are deducted directly from your CSM account.
 The initial fee is calculated on the date the client account is accepted into the Program and is prorated for the remainder of the quarter or month.
 There could be a short delay between account inception and initial securities transactions.
 Subsequent fees will be determined for calendar quarter or monthly periods and shall be calculated on the basis of the market value of the securities and eligible cash held in a client's account on the last business day of the previous calendar quarter or month.
+When we calculate your Fee, we use "Account Value," which may be different than the values as reported on your account statements.
+In your advisory agreement(s), which may include the Master Advisory Agreement, Account Value is defined as (i) the total of the absolute market values of each of the non-cash assets (e.g., securities, shares of funds, and other investment vehicles) in the account, long or short, in addition to the unrestricted cash, but (ii) excluding cash debit balances and non-billable assets (such as restricted cash for certain short positions).
 The maximum Advisory Fee is 2.0% per annum.
 CSM and the Custodian receive a portion of the Advisory Fee.
 The IAR receives a portion of the Advisory Fee as his or her compensation.

 Limited Negotiability of Advisory Fees: We retain the discretion to negotiate alternative fees on a client-by-client basis.
 The specific annual fee is identified in the investment management agreement between the IAR and each client.
 Client facts, circumstances and needs are considered in determining the fee schedule.
 These include:

 - Complexity of the client;

 - Assets to be placed under management;

-- Anticipated future additional assets;
+- · Anticipated future additional assets;

 - Related accounts;

-- Portfolio style;
+- · Portfolio style;

 - Account composition; and

-- Reports, among other factors.
+- · Reports, among other factors.

 You will pay costs and fees whether you make or lose money on your investments.
 Costs and fees will reduce any amount of money you make on your investments over time.
 Please make sure you understand what costs and fees you are paying.
 We make detailed information available to you regarding the investments and services we offer through prospectuses, applications, agreements, subscription documents.
 We encourage you to carefully review the information before you make an investment decision.